DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/mod_finder_overview.rst

 Output
 --------------------

-* numFound: (DataType:Int) The totall number of occurrences found.
+* numFound: (DataType:Int) The total number of occurrences found.
 * result: (DataType:ModFinderResult) A map, mapping "model_name" to "vector of occurrences of this model"
 * success: (DataType:Bool) Boolean value indicating the search is successful
 * modelPoses2D: (DataType:Map<Vec<Pose2D>>) A map of vector of 2d poses